 - Bringing Flowers: Deacons deliver flowers from the Sunday worship service every week to those who are ill, recovering from surgery or grieving.
 We also bring blooming plants to our Care Partners several times a year.

-- Celebrating Christmas Cookies: Deacons organize volunteers to bake Christmas cookies and package them in tins for delivery to our Care Partners, new members, and families with new babies and church staff.
+- Celebrating Christmas with Cookies: Deacons organize volunteers to bake Christmas cookies and package them in tins for delivery to our Care Partners, new members, and families with new babies and church staff.

 Presbyterians choose, through nominations and elections, those who will guide the local congregation.
 A nominating committee presents a slate of officers for election to the congregation at the annual meeting held in the spring.
 A new nominating committee is also elected at the annual meeting.
 It’s an exciting time as we search for a variety of individuals with gifts and talents to share.